fgrosse/goldi/README.md

 // in the tests you might want to exchange the registered types with mocks or other implementations container.RegisterType("logger", NewNullLogger)

+// if you already have an instance you want to be used you can inject it directly myLogger := NewNullLogger() container.InjectInstance("logger", myLogger)
 ```

 The types are build lazily.
 This means that the `logger` will only be created when you ask the container for it the first time.
 Also all built types are singletons.
 This means that if you call `container.Get("typeID")`two times you will always get the same instance of whatever `typeID` stands for.